araqelyanedgar/araqelyanedgar/README.md

 ## About Me

 - 🌍 I'm based in Yerevan, Armenia.
-- 💼 Currently working as Middle iOS Developer.
+- 💼 Currently working as iOS Developer.
 - 🎓 Graduated from AUA, Computer Science.
 - 💡 I love exploring new technologies and solving interesting problems.